Cay-Zhang/contextual-lookup/PRIVACY_POLICY.md

 **Permissions:**

-The Extension may request certain permissions from your browser to function correctly (e.g., access to the current tab's content to select text).
-These permissions are necessary for the Extension to provide its features, but they do not grant us access to collect or transmit your personal data.
+The Extension may request certain permissions from your browser to function correctly.
+These permissions are necessary for the Extension to provide its features, and they do not grant us access to collect your personal data beyond what is described in this policy concerning Google Analytics.

 **Updates to this Privacy Policy:**